chovanecm/snow-run/README.txt

  ./login.sh

- (prepare username and password)
+ (prepare your username and password)

- ./run-script.sh example.js
+ ./snow-run.sh example.js

- ./run-script.sh -
+ ./snow-run.sh -
  (reads from STDIN; use Ctrl+D to submit the script)

  Tested with ServiceNow London release